 Need Help?
 Give us a call.

-Mid-tier gyms and their memberships have been “hollowed out” of the industry, wrote Nate Hindman, CEO of One Day Gym Pass, in Forbes last year, who concludes that there are only two paths for commercial health clubs moving forward: one, become budget-tiered or two, become boutique-y.
+Mid-tier gyms and their memberships have been “hollowed out” of the industry, Nate Hindman, CEO of One Day Gym Pass, wrote in Forbes.
+He went on to conclude that there are only two paths for commercial health clubs moving forward: one, become budget-tiered or two, become boutique-y.

 Welcome to the new fitness landscape where specialized, niche fitness workouts while in a group setting and a pay-as-you-go model is all the rage.
 Going to a spin class at the gym is for yesterday’s fitness aficionado.
 According to the 2014 Health Club Consumer Report, personalized fitness studios now make up more than 20 percent of the market — and don’t seem to be slowing down any time soon.